This is no run-of-the-mill renovation.

 The site is the specialty grocer’s first location, which opened 30 years ago.

 “We were space-constrained throughout our years here.
 It’s always been a very successful location for us,” said Glen Price, president of Sunterra, in an interview with Canadian Grocer.
-“When [a neighbouring restaurant] vacated, it allowed us to look at what might be possible in terms of expanded offerings and at the same time, do a whole redesign and redevelopment.
+“When vacated, it allowed us to look at what might be possible in terms of expanded offerings and at the same time, do a whole redesign and redevelopment.
 It wasn’t just a renovation—we demoed the entire

 space and basically started from scratch.”